WHDLoad can be started from the command line (CLI/Shell) or from the Workbench.

 option has no effect if NoCache/S is also set.

 DebugKey/K/N Sets the

-rawkey code to quit the program and write coredump files.
+rawkey code to quit the installed program with writing coredump files.
 This works only if the expert mode is active and the VBR is moved by WHDLoad (NoVBRMove/S is not set and the cpu is at least a 68010)

 or the Slave itself supports it.